flisergio/poker-app-nodejs/README.md

 ## Scripts

+- `npm ci`: installs all the dependencies needed for app to work

 - `npm start`: starts the application server

 - `npm test`: runs the tests

+- `npm run test:coverage`: tests the test coverage for whole code basis

+- `npm run test:smoketest`: runs the smoketest to perform more advanced testing

 - `npm run lint`: runs static code checks